tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

     - code inside `main()` is executed by the main thread `Thread[#1,main,5,main]`
     - handler code passed in `onComplete()` method is executed by the event-loop thread: `Thread[#24,vert.x-eventloop-thread-0,5,main]`
     - consequence: the handler is executed before the log of the message `"done"` (which is intentionally delayed) -- in general the order is not deterministic.
+    - note in Vert.x a [`FileSystem`](https://vertx.io/docs/apidocs/io/vertx/core/file/FileSystem.html) interface exists which contains a broad set of operations for manipulating files on the file system with **non-blocking** behaviour, taking a handler to be called when the operation completes or an error occurs
+      - I/O operation in the Java framework are synchronous, blocking behaviour :expressionless:

 - :star: The suggested way to create active components: using **Verticles**.
   - actor-like model (that we will see in the following labs)